rax-incubate/gcp-image-processing-example-app/Readme.md

 At a high level,
   * Image data arrives in a GCP bucket.
   * GCS Event processing is triggered to extract text from the image.
-  * Extracted text is sent to NLP for syntax processing in separate jobs.
+  * Extracted text is sent to NLP for syntax processing in a separate job.
-  * Extracted text is sent to NLP for sentiment processing in separate jobs.
+  * Extracted text is sent to NLP for sentiment processing in a separate job.
+  * Extracted text is sent to NLP for entity processing in a separate job.
   * All processed information is stored in a database by a data-writer job.
   * A separate job handles deletion events.
   * A simple web-based frontend shows the results and is used for demos.